Semglee FDA Approval History

 - Semglee 100 units/mL (U-100) injection is supplied as 10 mL multiple-dose vials and 3 mL single-patient-use prefilled pens.

-- Semglee is administered subcutaneously into the abdominal area, thigh, buttocks or upper arms once daily at any time of day, but at the same time every day.
+- Semglee is administered subcutaneously into the abdominal area, thigh, buttocks or upper arms once daily.

-- Side effects include hypoglycemia, allergic reactions, injection site reactions, lipodystrophy, pruritus, rash, edema and weight gain.
+- Common side effects include hypoglycemia, allergic reactions, injection site reactions, lipodystrophy, pruritus, rash, edema and weight gain.

 |Jun 11, 2020||Approval FDA Approves Semglee (insulin glargine injection) for Type 1 and Type 2 Diabetes|